vinniethecaptain/cse15l-lab-reports/LabReport3.md

 Using the -c option allows the terminal return the number of times a certain specified pattern appears in a text file.
 (Source: grep --help and ChatGPT)

+Since grep -c can be used to find how many times a certain string pattern is repeated in a text file, it can be used to check important information such as errors or warnings in a text file that is meant to log all of the errors a program may cause.
+It could also be useful for data colelction as you can count up how many times a certain word or phrase is repeated in a text file.

 ```
 $ grep -c "Lucayans" written_2/travel_guides/berlitz2/*.txt